davidmfoley/isolate-react/docusaurus/docs/Testing Components/03-isolateComponentTree.md

 ---
+title: isolateComponentTree
-title: isolateComponentTree - Test multiple components
+sidebar_label: isolateComponentTree - Test multiple components
 ---

+## Test a component with all of its children

 Sometimes we want to test a component by rendering its entire component tree.
 You may be familiar with this technique from using enzyme's `mount` functionality or `react-testing-library`.